byuflowlab/FLOWUnsteady/docs/src/installation/general.md

   ```julia
   ] test FLOWExaFMM
   ```
-  This will return a heart-warming "Hello world!" if ExaFMM was correctly compiled.
+  If ExaFMM was correctly compiled, this will return a heart-warming "Hello world!"

 * Add FLOWVPM: